alemela/SM300D2-air-quality/README.md

 # Get CSV data from your SM300D2 air quality sensor

 Fall 2020, Turin, Italy; lockdown is on.
 Living in a world full of fake news and deniers I wanted to understand the quality of the air in my home, using a data driven approach.
 After many researches I found a cheap (~ 50$ compared to the mean price of 100-200$+ in the market) 7 in 1 sensor that collects all the data I looking for.
-It's code name is SM300D2-V02, produced in Shenzen by SmartMeasure Inc. It collect temperature, humidity, particulates (PM10 and PM2.5), carbon dioxide, formaldehyde, volatile organic compounds.
+It's code name is SM300D2-V02, produced in Shenzen by SmartMeasure Inc. It collects temperature, humidity, particulates (PM10 and PM2.5), carbon dioxide, formaldehyde and volatile organic compounds.

 This repository contains all the specs (very difficult to find) to connect this sensor via the RS-485 port to your computer and collect the data emitted into a CSV file.
 Enojy!